 Yes, people management skills are grounded in good emotional sensitivity, but they're also learnable tactics that focus on building relationships as a manager, not innate charisma.

 A manager needs a strong combination of soft skills, communication skills, technical skills, and leadership skills.
 The five people management skills in this article will help any manager grow their relationship with their team and better serve their employees.
-From development to feedback, here are tips — sometimes intuitive — on how to develop these skills yourself.
+From development to feedback, here are tips — sometimes intuitive — on how to develop these essential managerial skills yourself.

 1. Demonstrating Trust

 Showing and telling employees you trust them is a great way to empower them and give them a sense of ownership in their work.
 In fact, it's the only way that your employees will grow and become confident taking on challenges.
 Building trust is a long-term strategy that necessitates continued work over time.
 This means: